Andrew Fenty

 Andrew Fenty (born March 8, 2000) is an American tennis player.
-Fenty has a career high ATP singles ranking of No. 438 achieved on 27 October 2025 and a career high ATP doubles ranking of No. 231 achieved on 27 October 2025.
+Fenty has a career high ATP singles ranking of No. 382 achieved on June 8, 2026 and a career high ATP doubles ranking of No. 227 achieved on November 3, 2025.

 Fenty has won one ATP Challenger doubles title at the 2025 Winston-Salem Challenger.

 Fenty played college tennis at Michigan.

+He is of Italian American, Barbadian, Panamanian, and British Jamaican descent.